What’s So Great about Bonds?

 Above I established that if you are going to use bonds, use individual bonds and hold them to maturity.
 Don’t use a bond fund because interest rate risk is out of your control.
 This leads me to the next major issue with bonds and it comes when you have to pull money from your portfolio.

-Right now a highly-rated 5 year bond is yielding just under 4%.
+Right now a highly-rated 5-year bond is yielding just under 4%.
 It’s down from almost 4.3% in December but we can use the current rate since it’s a little simpler to calculate.
 Let’s assume a $1M portfolio that is split 50/50 between U.S. Stocks and Bonds.

 4% interest on half of the portfolio produces $20K annually and that leaves you $20K short so where do you draw the balance?
-There are two choices, take dividends from the stock side or sell principal of either stocks or bonds and that’s where the risk is.
+There are two choices, take dividends from the stock side or sell the principal of either stocks or bonds and that’s where the risk is.

 Dividends for the S&P 500 have averaged around 3% over time and that will still leave you a touch short of the withdrawal goal so at most times, selling principal on one side or the other may be necessary more often than not.
 It’s also worth noting that taking dividends for income and not re-investing them results in much less growth over time as well.